-A source who wished to remain anonymous, like all sources of Zina & Zohu, noted that they were working on a BLU-CLM system (Combat Laser System - a combat laser system).
+The source who wished to remain anonymous, like all Zina & Zohu sources, noted that they were working on a BLU-CLM (Combat Laser System) system.
 It is noted that this is the world's first hypersonic laser weapon (GLO).
-From an interview with a secret lab representative:
+From an interview with a secret laboratory representative:

 Judge for yourself, the speed of light is approximately 300 thousand kilometers per second.
 What is a laser beam?
 That's right - the light!
 Our experts, using modern technology, have calculated that 300 thousand km per second is more than 900 thousand Machs.
 So, our BLU system has every reason to be called hypersonic.
 This is the first hypersonic laser weapon on the planet, created using our own technology.

 The developer revealed some aspects of this technology:

 We reprinted the markings on 100 thousand Chinese laser pointers after their delivery.
 Using the tape-and-tape method, our scientists have integrated all of these pointers - into a single whole - a truly killer system.
 At the moment, we are working on how to simultaneously press buttons on all 100 thousand laser pointers to create this incredible impulse.